puzzle/delivery-pipeline-concept/stages/02-packaging/packaging.md

 To build the container:

-* take newest Baseimage for your Container,
+* take newest base-image for your Container,
 * run software and library updates, and
 * install (only) required software and libraries for running the application.